Notificare/notificare-push-lib/MIGRATION.md

 ## Device Registration

 When you are migrating from older versions, you will notice that you no longer need to take action whenever a device token is registered, as device registration in SDK 2.0 is totally managed by Notificare.
-You can still register/unregister a device to/from a userID and userName and Notifcare will always keep that information cached in the device.
+You can still register/unregister a device to/from a userID and userName and Notificare will always keep that information cached in the device.
 This will make sure that whenever a device token changes everything is correctly handled without the need for your app to handle it.

 It is also important to mention that the first time an app is launched we will assign a UUID token to the device before you even request to register for notifications.
 Basically with this new SDK all features of Notificare can still be used even if your app does not implement remote notifications.
 Obviously if you never request to register for notifications, users will never receive remote notifications, although messages will still be in the inbox (if implemented), tags can be registered, location services can be used and pretty much all features will work as expected.